Roofing

 • Fiberglass of asphalt shingles are not permitted on roofs with a pitch of less than 2:12.

-• A cricket of saddle shall be installed on the ridge side of any chimney or penetration more than 30 inches wide and shall be corrosion-resistant sheet metal or of the same material as the roof covering.
+• A cricket of saddle shall be installed on the ridge side of any chimney or penetration more than 30 inches wide.

-• Roofs must be provided with ventilation.
+• Attics must be provided with ventilation.
 Minimum ventilation requirements are 1square feet of vent for each 150 square feet of attic.

-• Dryer vents must be free of screens.
+• Dryer vents must be free of screens to prevent lint build up.

 Building Safety